Marek Hucz

-Marek Piotr Hucz (born 20 December 1988) is a Polish stage, film and television actor, producer, and director.
-He is a co-founder of Darwin Film Group which publishes its productions on YouTube.
+Marek Piotr Hucz (/pl/; born 20 December 1988) is a Polish stage, film and television actor, producer, and director.
+Together with Jan Jurkowski, he is a co-founder of Darwin Film Group which publishes its productions on YouTube.

 Biography

 Marek Hucz was born on 20 December 1988 in Bytom, Poland.
 He graduated high school in Zabrze, where he co-founded theatre group 3xM, and later attended postgraduate acting classes in Kraków.
 In 2013, he graduated in acting from the National Academy of Theatre Arts in Kraków.
 While studying, he debuted on stage of the Bagatela Theatre in Warsaw.
 He also performed in Łaźnia Nowa Theatre in Kraków, and TrzyRzecze Theatre in Warsaw.

 In 2012, together with his classmate, Jan Jurkowski, he founded the Darwin Film Group, which begun producing short films, such as series Wielkie Konflikty published on YouTube.
 Another popular series produced by them included Szorty Darwina, Dziennik Internetowy, and Groovy Movie, among others.
 In 2016, they filmed television series Wielkie Teorie Darwina for TVN, and also released some of their miniseries on its streaming service, Player.pl.
-In 2017, they made episode "1%" for web-miniseries Little Black Mirror, a part of promotional campaign of Netflix television series Black Mirror.
+In 2017, they made episode "1%" for web-miniseries Little Black Mirror, as part of promotional campaign of Netflix television series Black Mirror.
 In 2021, they produced another series for TVN, titled Misja.

-In 2019, Hucz and Jurkowski published the book To (nie) koniec świata, in which they wrote about their works and unproduced stories of the Darwin Film Group.
+In 2019, Hucz and Jurkowski published book To (nie) koniec świata, in which they wrote about their works and unproduced stories of the Darwin Film Group.